hailelagi/hailelagi.com/content/readme.md

 I'm currently learning distributed systems, cryptography and web assembly.

-I was previously at [juice](https://spendjuice.org/), before that [buycoins](https://buycoins.africa/) ([hellicarrier](https://helicarrier.studio/)).
-Long before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.

 I primarily write [elixir](https://elixir-lang.org/) these days, I used to write a fair bit of ruby, javascript and some go.
 I hope to write more elixir and/or [rust](https://www.rust-lang.org/).